dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 `Note` The location of the parent settings may be different (as this is a different laptop) but they still have the same content once located.

 > `DEBUG` iGPU doesn't play DRM content (e.g Prime Video and Apple TV) on native macOS apps and browsers.
 You can use third-party browsers like Chrome, Firefox and Opera to view them.

-> This method is cleaner as you can always Restore Defaults and start over if you make a mistake.

 ## 3. Installing macOS
 Refer to this [guide](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#double-checking-your-work) during installation.